Alumni Scholarship Opportunities . . .

 We're Proud to Help!
 Thanks to the gifts from alumni, friends, and chapters, the UNM Alumni Association assists top UNM students with their academic expenses.

-Alumni Association scholarships are available to full-time undergraduate and graduate students at UNM.
+Alumni Association scholarships are available to undergraduate and graduate students at UNM.
 Scholarships are awarded using a variety of factors such as academic achievement, community involvement, employment experiences, areas of study, financial need and several others.
 Scholarship amounts may change annually.

 For more information on the scholarship program, contact Jane Algermissen at (505) 277-9085, or by email at email@example.com.